USDFMMC/usdfg-site/README_DEPLOYMENT.md

 # Quick Start: Deploy New Smart Contract

 ## Problem
-The frontend is pointing to an old smart contract (`2KL4BKvUtDmABvuvRopkCEb33myWM1W9BGodAZ82RWDT`) that has the oracle dependency issue.
-You have an updated smart contract (`updated_smart_contract.rs`) that fixes this.
+The frontend needs to point to the correct deployed smart contract.
+Use `COPY_THIS_TO_PLAYGROUND.rs` as the source for deployment.

 ## Solution
 Deploy the new smart contract and update your frontend.
 Everything is ready to go!